 The Mandatory Regulatory Learning Module will be available to view online.
 After viewing the module, the session will be recorded in the Registrant's CE Reporting System, and it will be noted that the Registrant has met the annual requirement.

 As Regulatory Learning is crucial for Registrants to understand their professional obligations, Registrants are encouraged to complete other activities in this category, in addition to the Mandatory Regulatory Learning Module, each year.
 Suggestions for additional Regulatory Learning activities are in Table 7: Examples of Areas of Learning.

-AREAS OF LEARNING EXAMPLES OF TOPICS EXAMPLES OF LEARNING OPPORTUNITIES Ethical Learning Engineers and Geoscientists BC Code of Ethics Conflict of interest Whistleblower obligations, rights, and protections Managing professional liability Reconciliation with Indigenous peoples Equity, diversity, and inclusion Reviewing published disciplinary actions Reviewing engineering and geoscience failures Seminars on ethical practice Seminars on Indigenous engagement and reconciliation Reviewing the Engineers and Geoscientists BC Guide to the Code of Ethics and relevant resources available on Engineers and Geoscientists BC's Ethics, Law, and Conduct web pages Reviewing the "Ethical Practice" module from the Engineers and Geoscientists BC online seminar "Professional Engineering and Geoscience Practice in BC" Reviewing Engineers and Geoscientists BC articles on ethics and conduct Regulatory Learning Regulations, codes, Bylaws, and standards Meeting professional obligations under the Act Engineers and Geoscientists BC quality management requirements Engineers and Geoscientists BC regulation of firms programs International quality management standards, such as ISO 9001 Engineers and Geoscientists BC Mandatory Regulatory Learning Modules Quality management seminars and webinars Seminars and webinars on updates to regulations Reading and/or writing articles in technical or regulatory publications regarding changes in regulations, codes, standards, and guidelines Taking the courses to become an ISO 9001 certified auditor
+AREAS OF LEARNING EXAMPLES OF TOPICS EXAMPLES OF LEARNING OPPORTUNITIES Ethical Learning Engineers and Geoscientists BC Code of Ethics Conflict of interest Whistleblower obligations, rights, and protections Managing professional liability Reconciliation with Indigenous peoples Equity, diversity, and inclusion Engineers and Geoscientists BC Professional Practice Guidelines - Sustainability (Engineers and Geoscientists BC 2023) Reviewing published disciplinary actions Reviewing engineering and geoscience failures Seminars on ethical practice Seminars on Indigenous engagement and reconciliation Seminars on ethical responsibilities relating to climate and sustainability Reviewing the Engineers and Geoscientists BC Guide to the Code of Ethics and relevant resources available on Engineers and Geoscientists BC's Ethics, Law, and Conduct web pages Reviewing the "Ethical Practice" module from the Engineers and Geoscientists BC online seminar "Professional Engineering and Geoscience Practice in BC" Reviewing Engineers and Geoscientists BC articles on ethics and conduct Topics categorized under "Ethical" in the Engineers and Geoscientists BC Knowledge Centre Regulatory Learning Regulations, codes, Bylaws, and standards Meeting professional obligations under the Act Engineers and Geoscientists BC quality management requirements Engineers and Geoscientists BC Regulation of Firms programs Engineers and Geoscientists BC Individual and Firm Audit Programs International quality management standards, such as ISO 9001 Engineers and Geoscientists BC Mandatory Regulatory Learning Modules Quality management seminars and webinars Seminars and webinars on updates to regulations Reading and/or writing articles in technical or regulatory publications regarding changes in regulations, codes, standards, and guidelines Taking the courses to become an ISO 9001 certified auditor Topics categorized under "Regulatory" in the Engineers and Geoscientists BC Knowledge Centre